NOTE: On May 13, 2013, my son, Jordan, took his own life. He was 19. What follows is one of the blogs I wrote in

 God’s love for us is fixed – inexorably unmitigated, based not on anything we’ve done, but on a death-destroying event 20 centuries ago outside of Jerusalem – the crucifixion of His Son, Jesus Christ.

 To a grieving Martha, Jesus said

 As a young child, my son, Jordan, professed his faith in Christ.
 (You can read more about Jordan here.)
-And when he first opened his eyes after his final breath, according to Holy Scripture, he was in Paradise, finally free from his debilitating depression….and saw Jesus Christ.
+And when he first opened his eyes after his final breath, according to Holy Scripture, he was in Paradise, finally and completely free from his debilitating depression….and he saw Jesus Christ.